taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Scripting/Custom Classes.md

 - static functions are not supported. (yet)
 - private variables are not supported.
 They act as public variables.
 - private functions are not supported.
 They act as public functions.
+- You cannot extend a custom class. (yet)